plexil-bh/plexil_docs/_build/html/_sources/PLEXILLanguage/PLEXILReferences.rst.txt

 ``Boolean``-typed variables, lookups, comparisons, logical operations, array elements (of ``Boolean`` arrays), and the ``isKnown`` operator.

-The logical connectives, their syntax in PLEXIL, and arity (number of operands allowed) are as follows:
+The logical connectives, their syntax in |PLEXIL|, and arity (number of operands allowed) are as follows:

 ::